beothorn/OneClickStableDifusionAutomatic1111Colab/README.md

 # One click image generator

 If you want to play around with the image generating AI stable diffusion you can follow this guide.
-If you just wan to start it already, jump to the How section below.
+If you just want to start already, jump to the [How](https://github.com/beothorn/OneClickStableDifusionAutomatic1111Colab#how) section below.

 # What